dav3860/vmbix_zabbix_module/README.md

 ```

 ## Zabbix Templates
-Sample templates using this loadable module will soon be provided in the [VmBix repository](https://github.com/dav3860/vmbix/tree/master/src/zabbix_templates).
+Sample templates using this loadable module are provided in the [VmBix repository](https://github.com/dav3860/vmbix/tree/master/zabbix_templates).